Sheridan-Stable/heaps-law-llm/README.md

 # A Comparative Analysis of Lexical Diversity in Human-Written and Large Language Model-Emulated Text Using Heaps’ Law

-This repository contains computer code for reproducing the results described in the manuscript “A Comparative Analysis of Lexical Diversity in Human-Written and Large Language Model-Emulated Text Using Heaps’ Law”.
+This repository contains computer code for reproducing the results described in the manuscript “A Comparative Analysis of Lexical Diversity in Human-Written and Large Language Model-Emulated Text Using Heaps’ Law” (under review with Computational Linguistics).

 ## Getting Started